mpalash/aliakbarmehta/_pages/cv.md

 **FOOD and Other Practices at the Arthouse**, Visual Culture and Contemporary Art Journal #4, (ed.)
 Ali akbar Mehta and Vidha Saumya, Published by Aalto University, Espoo, 2018

-[Locating: The Museum of Impossible Forms](https://koneensaatio.fi/en/museum-of-impossible-forms/), Kone Foundation Boldness Blog, Helsinki, 2017
+[**Locating: The Museum of Impossible Forms**](https://koneensaatio.fi/en/museum-of-impossible-forms/), Kone Foundation Boldness Blog, Helsinki, 2017

 **Border Crossing: Reshaping the Agency of Struggle**, interview with Ranjit Hoskote, CuMMA Papers publication series, (ed.)
 Nora Sternfeld, Helsinki, 2017